gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 Here is a short summary of most important points:

 ### Cross-validation
 Measuring prediction accuracy is central to decoding.
-To assess a decoder, select one in various alterntives or tune its parameters.
+To assess a decoder, select one in various alternatives or tune its parameters.
 Cross-validation is the standard tool to measure predictive power and tune parameters in decoding.

-* The following article reviews caveats and contains guidelines on the choice of cross validation methods:
+The following article reviews caveats and contains guidelines on the choice of cross validation methods:
-<div class="csl-entry">Varoquaux, G., Raamana, P. R., Engemann, D. A., Hoyos-Idrobo, A., Schwartz, Y., &#38; Thirion, B. (2017).
-Assessing and tuning brain decoders: Cross-validation, caveats, and guidelines. <i>NeuroImage</i>, <i>145</i>, 166–179. https://doi.org/10.1016/J.NEUROIMAGE.2016.10.038</div>
+Varoquaux, G., Raamana, P. R., Engemann, D. A., Hoyos-Idrobo, A., Schwartz, Y., &#38; Thirion, B. (2017).
+Assessing and tuning brain decoders: Cross-validation, caveats, and guidelines. <i>NeuroImage</i>, <i>145</i>, 166–179. https://doi.org/10.1016/J.NEUROIMAGE.2016.10.038

+Important concepts for CV (from Varoquax et al., 2017):
+#### Estimating predictive power
+We need to measure the ability of our decoder (mapping brain images to e.g., epoch labels) to *generalize* to new data.
+We measure the error between the predicted label and the actual label.
+In CV the data is split in *training* and *test* (unseen by the model, used to compute a prediction error).
+*  Training and test sets must be *independent*.
+E.g., in fMRI time-series we need a time separation enough to warrant independent observations

+* *Sufficient test data*.
+To get enough power for the prediction error for each split of cross-validation.
+Because we have limited amount of data we need a *balance* between keeping enough training data for a good fit while having enough data for the test.
+Neuroimaging studies tend to use **leave-one-out** cross validation (LOOCV), i.e., leaving a single sample out at each training-test split.
+This gives ample data for training, maximizes test-set variance and does not yield stable estimates of predictive accuracy.It might be preferable then to instead leave out 10-20% of the data, like in 10-fold CV.
+It might also be beneficial to increase the number of spllits while keeping a ration between train and test size.
+Thus **k-fold** can be replaced by **repeated random splits** of the data (aka repeated learning-testing or shuffleSplit).
+Such splits should be consistent with the dependence structure across observations, or the training set could be stratified to  avoid class imbalance.
+In neuroimaging good strategies often involve leaving out sessions or subjects.

+#### Selection of hyper-parameters
+In standard statistics, fitting a model on abundant data can be done without choosing a meta-parameter: all model parameters can be estimated from data, e.g., with a maximum-likelihood criterion.
+But in high-dimensional settings the model of parameters are much larger than the sample size, we need **regularization**.

+Regularization restricts the model complexity to avoid **overfitting** the data (e.g., fitting noise, not being able to generalize).
+For instance, we can use low-dimensional PCA in discriminant analysis, or select a small number of voxels with a sparse penalty.
+If we do *too much* regularization, the models **underfit** the data, i.e., they are too constrained by the prior and do not exploit the data enough.

+In general the best tradeoff is a data-specific choice governed by the statistical power of the prediction task: the amount of data and our signal-to-noise ratio.

+##### *Nested-cross validation*
+How much regularization?
+A common approach is to use CV to measure predictive power for various choices of regularization and keep the values that maximize predictive power.
+With this approach the *amount of regularization* becomes a parameter to adjust on the data, thus predictive performance measured in the CV loop cannot reliably assess predictive performance.
+The standard procedure is then to refit the model on available data, and test predictive performance on new data: a *validation set*.

+A *nested cross-validation* repeteadly splits the data into *validation* and *decoding* sets to perform the decoding.
+The decoding is, in turn, done by spliting a given validation set in *training* and *test* sets.
+This forms n inner "nested" CV loop used to set up *regularization hyper-parameter*, while the external loop cvarying the validation set is used to measure prediction performance.

+[-----full data----]

+[decoding-] | [validation]

+[train][test] |
+.

 ### Data Transformations